squareops/road-to-devops/Level-2/M7-WebApp3Tier-MERN/L01-MERN.md

 ## VPC ARCHITECTURE
 For the complete VPC architecture we will first create a VPC and then we will create subnets (Public and Private) and associate them with Route Tables .
 We will create an Internet Gateway and a NAT Gateway to route traffic for subnets along with that will create a EIP and map it with NAT Gateway.

+**This network stack can be used in deploying any production environment**

 We will deploy a secure network stack on cloudFormation which will create these AWS resources
 - VPC